Crim/pardot-java-client/README.md

         "YourConnectedAppClientSecret",
         "YourPardotBusinessUnitId"
     );

 /*
+ * Alternatively, if you want to use the authorization_code authentication flow,
+ * you can configure the client using a previously acquired refresh_token:
+ */
+Configuration.newBuilder()
+    // This configures the client using the 'authorization_code' authentication flow.
+    .withSsoRefreshTokenLogin(
+        "PreviousAcquiredRefreshTokenHere",
+        "YourConnectedAppClientId",
+        "YourConnectedAppClientSecret",
+        "YourPardotBusinessUnitId"
+    );

+/*
  * Optionally you can explicitly select which API version to use.
 If none is explicitly selected